Home Compare MLM vs UNP

 Martin Marietta Materials vs Union Pacific: Which Stock Looks Stronger in 2026?

-Union Pacific holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Union Pacific holds the cleaner structural position, with the lead spread across profitability and growth.
 Martin Marietta Materials still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Union Pacific holds the more constructive position.
 That puts structure and market broadly in agreement — Union Pacific's lead looks more confirmed than conflicted.

-This is not just a one-metric split: both valuation and profitability materially support the lead.
-Union Pacific Corporation leads by 14 points on the overall comparison score.
+This is not just a one-metric split: both profitability and stability materially support the lead.
+The overall score gap is 26 points in favour of Union Pacific Corporation.

 Trajectory Similarity